 Kenzie offers Income Share Agreements at 17.5% of your income for 4 years for the 12-month program and 2 years for the 6-month program.
 Check out more of the Kenzie Academy ISA details here.

 10. Awesome Inc

 Redwood Code Academy offers software development boot camps for either 12 or 24 months in either New York, San Francisco, or online.
 Redwood Code Academy covers full-stack software development, with a focus on web applications, but also includes mobile applications, desktop applications, and cloud services.
 The Academy focuses on real-world skills training by helping students learn the fundamentals of full-stack development.

 Redwood Code Academy also provides students with career guidance including resume prep, optimization of LinkedIn and Github profiles, mock job interviews, and introductions to local recruiters and employers in Redwood’s hiring network.
 Redwood is powered through Meratas to offer an ISA to their students.
 Check it out here!

-Meratas is proud to partner with some of these amazing bootcamps as well as many other schools and skills training courses to help them offer ISAs.
-Everything from coding and UX to pipe welding and software sales, Meratas partners with a wide array of programs so that students can have more options and opportunity when it comes to financing their education.
+Meratas is proud to partner with some of these amazing boot camps as well as many other schools and skills training courses to help them offer ISAs.
+Everything from coding and UX to pipe welding and software sales, Meratas partners with a wide array of programs to allow students to have more options and opportunities when it comes to financing their education.
 Want to see more schools that Meratas partners with?
 Check out our students page!